emmabritton/tape-device/language.md

 This instruction does not alter data on the stack or move the SP or FP.

 *See stack example for more info*

+### Input

+`IPOLL addr|addr_reg`

+Jump to addr if at least one character is available to be read from keyboard

+`RCHR reg`

+Read one character from keyboard and set in reg, blocking

+`RSTR addr|addr_reg`

+Read characters from keyboard and store starting at addr in memory, reads until return is pressed or 255 characters are entered.
+Stores length of string in `ACC`

 ### Misc